immortal958/Sustainability-Scorecard/README.md

 1.Clone this repository using git clone https://github.com/immortal958/Sustainability-Scorecard

-2.Navigate to the project directory using cd project-name
+2.Navigate to the project directory using cd Sustainability-Scorecard

 3.Install the dependencies using npm install